jsiado/CyMiniAna/README.md

 ## Overview

-CyMiniAna is built to process EDMNtuples from the [B2GAnaFW](https://github.com/cmsb2g/B2GAnaFW/tree/CMSSW_8_0_X_V3) and flat ntuples.
+CyMiniAna is built to process both EDM
+(from the [B2GAnaFW](https://github.com/cmsb2g/B2GAnaFW/tree/CMSSW_8_0_X_V3)) and flat ntuples.
+Flat ntuples are generally much easier to work with, so the framework is designed to process the EDM ntuples into flat ntuples, which can then be used for analysis studies.

   1. EDMNtuples
-     - Output flat ntuple based on an event/object selection with histograms
+     - Generate flat ntuples based on an event/object selection with histograms
   2. Flat ntuples
+     - Generate histograms, efficiency curves, and skimmed/slimmed flat ntuples
+     - Perform variaous analysis studies

 Additionally, it is possible to generate publication-quality figures using python:

  - Make stacked histogram plots that compare the prediction with Data
  - Plot generic histograms (with support for ratio plots, including significance)
  - Plot general efficiency curves (with support for drawing the underlying distribution)

 The CyMiniAna Analysis Framework is structured as follows:

 Directory  | About
 ---------  | ---------
-python/    | plotting, neural network, CMSSW configuration, and running scripts plugins/   | EDAnalyzers, EDProducers, and EDFilters src/       | `*.cxx` files (classes) interface/ | `*.h` files examples/  | Example scripts demonstrating how to use framework or general coding config/    | text files and generic information bin/       | steering macros
+bin/       | steering macros (for flat ntuples) config/    | configuration files (running options, lists of files/histograms, etc.) python/    | plotting, neural network, CMSSW configuration, and running scripts plugins/   | EDAnalyzers, EDProducers, and EDFilters src/       | `*.cxx` files (classes) interface/ | `*.h` files examples/  | Example scripts
 BuildFile.xml | File used by `scram` to compile software in CMSSW Makefile   | compiles c++ code -- not needed in CMSSW framework!
 README.md  | This file